robertdav98/cryptoWeapons/README.md

 # CryptoWeapons
 The goal of this project was to create a unique NFT collection.
+One NFT is currently deployed and fully functioning.
+Check it out on the opensea testnet: https://testnets.opensea.io/assets/mumbai/0x7b90d376ec52966f123404fb0c262bea3a8f603e/0/
 At first the NFTs are minted normally (for a fee).
 Thereby 12x12x12 (all bows, all strings, all arrows) possible NFTs are available.
 Afterwards they can be improved by starting an "Enhancement-Process".
 A small fee has to be paid and there is a certain probability that it will work.
 If it works, the NFT gets better, which changes the background and the frame.